stgary/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+html that introduces meaning to the web page rather than just presentation.
+Think of a house, the html defines how its built. (the walls, the rooms, etc.)

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+1) display block takes up all availble width of the parent causing elements to stack ontop of eachother
+2) display inline allows elements to line up horizontally on the same line until space runs out

 3. What are the 4 areas of the box model?

+margin, padding, border, element

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+Each branch functions in an isolated environment while changes are carried out in the codebase.
+This ensures that the master branch always supports production-quality code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.